nins-k/CarND-Traffic-Sign-Classifier-Project/WriteUp.md

 * To make the network robuts, dropout was added to both the convolutional layers with a probability of 0.5.
 At this point, the network was showing a validation set accuracy in the range of 92% - 93%.
 * To Improve the accuracy further, I focussed on preprocessing: Augmentation, Grayscale and Normalization.
 This improved accuracy to the range of 96%.
 * Further, the tuning of hyperparameters and implementation of decaying learning rate helped the accuracy past 97%.
+* On discussing the model with my peers, it was recommended that I add a fully connected layer to increase the complexity of the network - so the last change I did was to add a fully connected layer.

 <hr>